This page was last updated on: 15th May 2025

 Beta Testing

-Once the core MVP is done, spread the word (more marketing) to get some initial feedback.
+Once the core MVP is done (1 main feature that is tested and works end-to-end), spread the word (marketing) to get some initial feedback.

 If people see that you squash bugs at lightning speed and deliver features so fast they can’t keep up, they’re drastically more likely to pay for your product and not churn.